 From cosy rainforest retreats to once-in-a-lifetime Great Barrier Reef reef events, epic waterfalls to spectacular outback scenery, this is why you should put the green light on your summer holiday.

-With summer comes the Green Season (aka Wet Season) which typically runs from November to March though its patterns will vary from year to year.
+With summer comes beautiful warm rains.
+These typically run from November to March though patterns will vary from year to year.
 Yes, the sun still peeks out of the clouds and it doesn’t mean non-stop rain – you can squeeze in plenty of sunny beach days during this period.
-The Green Season is an important part of the tropical weather cycle and plays a vital role in the revitalisation of the plant and animal life post the dry.
+Summer is an important part of the tropical weather cycle and plays a vital role in the revitalisation of the plant and animal life post the dry.
 The low hanging clouds on the mountains and the vibrant tones of green of the landscape will be enough to inspire your inner Monet.

 Waterfalls upon waterfalls

-If you’ve ever seen the comparison photos of Barron Falls in the Dry Season compared to the Green Season, you’ll understand.
+If you’ve ever seen the comparison photos of Barron Falls in the dry compared to after a good dose of summer rain, you’ll understand.
 If not, prepare yourself for the most epic waterfall hunting of your life.
 Waterfalls that are usually merely amazing become incredible, streams that are normally a trickle begin to thunder, and waterfalls seem to appear in every crevice of the surrounding mountain ranges.
 It’s enough to make you want to pack up your life and become a full-time waterfall hunter.

 Cosy night in the rainforest

 Is there anything cosier than spending the night rugged up in a timber treehouse while listening to rain patter down on the canopy?
 Throw in a glass of wine, potbelly fireplace and spa bath with rainforest views and you’ve got yourself the ultimate cosy trifecta.
-It may sound like a dream but rest assured Rose Gums Wilderness Retreat very much exists and is the perfect base to explore the Atherton Tablelands surrounds – remember when you decided you were becoming a full-time waterfall hunter?
+It may sound like a dream but rest assured these very much exist.
+Try Rose Gums Wilderness Retreat or Canopy Treehouses as the perfect base to explore the Atherton Tablelands surrounds – remember when you decided you were becoming a full-time waterfall hunter?

 A fruity heaven